MESSYMACHINE.WORK

 Interests & Focus

-My work brings together digital health, everyday product design, and human–data interaction.
-I’m especially interested in how families and communities make sense of health information, and how participatory design can support these practices.
-Alongside health and care projects, I also design everyday apps and services, always with an eye on making data more relatable and meaningful in daily life.
+My work bridges digital health, everyday product design, and human–technology interaction.
+I focus on how families and communities make sense of health information and how participatory design can support these shared practices.
+I also design everyday apps and services that make information more relatable and meaningful in daily life.

 What's next !?